-2.4.6.2 Transceiver::GainControl::AGCActivation Interface Description deactivateAGC() enables radio applications to deactivate AGC in the course of a reception.
+2.4.6.2 Transceiver::GainControl::AGCActivation Interface Description deactivateAGC() enables radio applications to deactivate AGC in the course of a reception. reactivateAGC() enables radio applications to reactivate a previously deactivated AGC.

 The AGCActivation interface is composed of the deactivateAGC() and reactivateAGC() operations, as depicted in the following figure: